Could immigration officials show up at hurricane shelters?

 The drill comes as Miami-Dade County officials ended their longstanding practice of letting the Red Cross manage its main evacuation centers.
 This year, the Miami Herald reports the county plans to have 2,000 government workers to run dozens of shelters.

-Immigration officials said last year that they would not conduct sweeps at hurricane shelters, but in the uncertain political climate Miami officials said they want to be prepared.
-They are training workers to turn immigration officials away if they show up.
+Immigration officials said last year that they wouldn't conduct sweeps at hurricane shelters, but in the uncertain political climate, Miami officials said they want to be prepared.
+They're training workers to turn immigration officials away if they show up.

 Comments